ibexa/documentation-developer/docs/tutorials/extending_admin_ui/extending_admin_ui.md

 - Add a tab in the Dashboard listing all Articles
 - Add a menu item that lists all Content items filtered by Content Type
-- Add a custom tag to the Online Editor for embedding YouTube videos
+- Add a custom tag to the Online Editor for creating note boxes

 To follow this tutorial you need to: